-To reset the GS-4210 802.3BT PoE++ Series to the factory default setting, you can also press the hardware reset button at the front panel for about 10 seconds.
-After the device is rebooted, you can log in the management Web interface within the same subnet of 192.168.0.xx.
+To reset the GS-4210 802.3BT PoE++ Series to the Factory default setting, you can also press the hardware reset button at the front panel about 10 seconds.
+After the device be rebooted.
+You can login the management WEB interface within the same subnet of 192.168.0.xx.

-4.7.1.3 Reboot
+4.8.1.3 Reboot

 The Reboot button enables the device to be rebooted from a remote location.
-Once the Reboot button is pressed, user has to re-log in the Web interface for about 30 seconds.
-Click the Reboot button, shown in Figure 4-7-3, to reboot the system.
+Once the Reboot button is pressed, user has to re-login the Web interface for about 30 seconds.
+The Reboot button is shown in Figure 4-8-3 and clicks to reboot the system.